|

 Myth #6.
 Is it true that sexual rituals are performed by temple patrons while they are inside?

-Fact: No. There are several types of rituals or work done in the temple.
-Baptisms, Confirmations, Initiatory sessions, Endowments, and Marriages.
-All this work is done in behalf of the dead (in other words, by proxy for those who have passed away) except for going through the temple for the first time for oneself.
-The person has his or her own initiatory work done, receives the Endowment, and either immediately after or at a later time gets "sealed" (marriage) to a spouse.
-None of this involves sexual activity.
+Fact: No. Several types of rituals or work is done in LDS temple, none of them involving sexual activity.
+Baptisms, Confirmations, Initiatory sessions, Endowments, and Marriages are performed in behalf of the dead (in other words, by proxy for those who have passed away), except for going through the temple the first time for oneself.
+The person has his or her own initiatory work done, receives the Endowment, and either immediately after or at a later time gets married or "sealed" their spouse.

 Myth #7.
 I heard Mormons "baptize the dead."
 Do they really baptize corpses?

 Fact: No, there are not dead bodies in the temples (except for the patrons who fall asleep during the movie) (Lighten up!
-When I was LDS I often heard Mormons joke about falling asleep during the "endowment" ceremony).
+When I was LDS I often heard Mormons joke about those who fell asleep during the endowment ceremony).
 "Baptisms for the dead" and other temple ordinances are done by living people in behalf of those who have died.
 The temple patron "stands in proxy" for the deceased person.
-Mormon belief is that the "spirit" of the individual will have the opportunity to accept or reject the ordinance in "the spirit world."
+Mormon belief is that the individual will have the opportunity to accept or reject the ordinance in "the spirit world."
+In other words, just because temple work is done for the deceased, doesn't mean they have to be Mormons throughout all eternity.
+They can reject Mormonism in the hereafter and go to a lower kingdom of glory.
+However, in reality it's a moot point, because a person has only this life to receive salvation.
+There are no second chances ater death.

 Myth #8.
 Mormons must be crazy to believe all that stuff.

 Fact: Actually, Mormons in general are very intelligent people.
 Among the LDS you will find doctors, lawyers, senators, congressman, scientists, educators, and other highly skilled individuals.
-You will also find LDS in higher economic classes as well as lower ones.
+You will also find LDS in all economic classes.
 Religious beliefs do not necessarily equate with intelligence.
 If someone has been told something all their lives, they'll most likely believe it is true.
 A person's experiences also shape what he or she believes.
-We know from the Bible that there are counterfeit miracles as well as ones from God.
-There are well-known mediums---such as James Van Praag--- who have contacted "the dead."
-As Christians we know these experiences are demonic, but try to tell someone who heard the comforting voice of a deceased loved one that it was not of God and see how far you get!
+We know from the Bible that there are counterfeit miracles, as well as ones truly from God.
+Well-known mediums, such as James Van Praag, claim to have contacted "the dead."
+Biblically, we know these experiences are demonic in nature, hence numerous warnings against seeking the dead, necromancy, and divination.
+It's very difficult to convince someone who heard the comforting voice of what they believe is their deceased loved one that it was not of God.

 The Bible warns that Satan appears as an angel of light.
-The person who has a glorious being appear to them is going to base his future beliefs on that experience, not on common sense. many LDS people have had "supernatural" experiences; praying to know if the Book of Mormon is true and getting a burning in the bosom.
-Or they've gone to the Temple and "felt the Spirit" there, so they conclude this is just another proof that Mormonism is true.
-They are really having genuine experiences!
+The person who has a glorious being appear to them is going to base his future beliefs on that experience, not on common sense.
+Many LDS people have had "supernatural" experiences, such as praying to know if the Book of Mormon is true and getting a burning in the bosom.
+Or they've gone to the Temple and felt "the Spirit" there, so they conclude this is just another proof that Mormonism is true.
+They really are having genuine experiences!
 They feel something very real and very powerful.
 The Bible warns us to "test the spirits" to see if they are of God (1 John 4:1-6).
 If "the spirit" is telling you something that contradicts what God has already revealed in His word, it is not the Holy Spirit.
-If the Bible has made clear that Jesus is God in the flesh and always existed as God and you get a revelation that says Jesus actually is just an angel or Satan's spirit brother or a Cosmic Conscience or just a good man or great teacher, you can know the revelation is not of God.
+If the Bible has made clear that Jesus is God in the flesh and always existed as God and you get a revelation that says Jesus is only an angel or Satan's spirit brother or a Cosmic Conscience or just a good man or great teacher, you can know the revelation is not of God.
 Mormons, however, have not been taught biblical truth.
 They have been taught to follow their prophets and test every experience against what their scriptures (Book of Mormon, Doctrine & Covenant, Pearl of Great Price) and LDS prophets have said.

 Remember, Satan is the "god" of this world and he has blinded the minds of people so they cannot see the gospel of Christ.
 You wouldn't insult the intelligence of a blind man who stumbles over a chair, telling him he's stupid for not seeing it.
-Likewise, it would be wrong to insult the intelligence of someone who has been spiritually blinded; instead we must help him see.
+Likewise, it would be wrong to insult the intelligence of someone who has been spiritually blinded; instead we must help him see clearly in light of biblical truth.

 Myth #9- Mormons have lots of kids so they can increase their kingdom in the next life.